Prioritizing Your Eating Disorder Recovery: 5 Tips from a Dietitian

 This applies to both thinking ahead as well as planning for deviations from your schedule.
 Taking 15-30 minutes once or twice a week to plan out all meals and snacks can help you stay on track and help you make a grocery list.
 When thinking through your plan for the week, make sure you keep your overall schedule in mind.
 For example, if you want to try a new recipe, do it on a night when you have an open evening with plenty of time to cook something new!

-In addition, we all know that life sometimes throws us a curve ball.
-I encourage clients to have a few backup meal options to utilize for when you get home late or are feeling tired after a long day.
-Taking some of the decision making off the table ahead of time means you have a better chance of staying on track.
+In addition, we all know that life sometimes throws us a curveball.
+I encourage clients to have a few backup meal options to utilize when they get home late or are feeling tired after a long day.
+Taking some of the decision-making off the table ahead of time means you have a better chance of staying on track.
 Remember, Tuesday’s dinner can be pushed to Wednesday if you need to, but at least you will have ingredients and a plan in place.

 I encourage clients to always keep a few non-perishable snacks with them.
 This will hold you over when meal or snack times get pushed back.
 Some easy examples are trail mix, granola bars, or dried fruit.